usc-mrel/python-ismrmrd-server/readme.md

     In MATLAB, the [ISMRMRD](https://github.com/ismrmrd/ismrmrd) library contains helper classes to load and view MRD files.
 The files can also be read using MATLAB’s built-in HDF functions:
     ```
     img = h5read('/tmp/phantom_img.h5', '/dataset/image_0/data');
     figure, imagesc(img), axis image, colormap(gray)
     ```

 ###  1.2. <a name='Creatingacustomreconstructionanalysismodule'></a>Creating a custom reconstruction/analysis module
 The MRD server has a modular design to allow for easy integration of custom reconstruction or image analysis code.
+The config that is passed by the client (e.g. the `--config` (`-c`) argument in [client.py](client.py)) is interpreted by the server as the "module" that should be executed to parse the incoming data.
+For example, a config of `invertcontrast` will select [invertcontrast.py](invertcontrast.py) as the module to be run.
+Additional modules can be added simply be creating the appropriately named .py file in the Python path (e.g. the current folder).

+If a file/module corresponding to the selecting config cannot be found, the server will fall back to a default config.
+The default config can be provided to [main.py](main.py) using the `--defaultConfig` (`-d`) argument.
+It is recommended that the default config argument be set in the `CMD` line of the Dockerfile when building an image to indicate the intended config to be run.

 ####  1.2.1. <a name='Addingarawk-spacefilter'></a>Adding a raw k-space filter
 In this example, a Hanning filter is applied to raw k-space data.